 What are Credit Checks?
 Hard versus Soft Checks and Defaults Explained

-If you’ve ever rented or bought something on finance you’ve probably heard the words “credit check” and that failing or receiving a bad score can have some bad consequences.
+If you’ve ever rented or bought something on finance you’ve probably heard the words ‘credit check’ and that failing or receiving a bad score can have some bad consequences.
+Throw in ‘soft credit check’ and ‘hard credit check’ and you might be left scratching your head.

 A credit check is a search that a company can do to see how you’ve spent credit in the past to see if you’re a responsible borrower.
 When someone carries out a credit check on you, they will get access to your credit file which will include information on previous credit you’ve taken out or applied for as well as any information on payment defaults such as bankruptcies.